Outreach and Education at SASS

-The Education and Outreach program at SASS aims to educate the community about the dynamics of sexual violence, what services are available for survivors, and how sexual violence can be prevented.
+The Outreach and Education program at SASS aims to educate the community about the dynamics of sexual violence, what services are available for survivors, and how sexual violence can be prevented.
 This education is offered in order to increase the community’s access to services as well as to foster a healthy community environment.

 SASS is dedicated to increasing access to services for underserved populations, such as individuals with disabilities, individuals living in rural areas, the Latinx community, LGBTQIA+, and youth and college students.

 SASS provides presentations and training on sexual violence to a wide range of groups, such as classrooms, civic groups, service providers, etc., and we can tailor our presentations to meet your needs.
 Common presentation topics include: Dynamics of Sexual Violence, Sexual Violence Prevention, Supporting Survivors through Trauma-Informed Care, and more.
-If you are interested in scheduling a presentation, please contact our office at 541-221-3308 or send an email to email@example.com
+If you are interested in scheduling a presentation, please contact firstname.lastname@example.org

 Training for Professionals